nodosjs/nodos/site/docs/routing.md

       - resources: users
 ```

-creates seven different routes in your application, all mapping to the Users controller.
+creates eight  different routes in your application, all mapping to the Users controller.

 Running `npx nodos routes` now shows that we have all the routes.